feast-dev/feast/docs/getting-started/faq.md

 A feature view can be defined with multiple entities.
 Since each entity has a unique join\_key, using multiple entities will achieve the effect of a composite key.

-### How does Feast compare with Tecton?

-Please see a detailed comparison of Feast vs. Tecton [here](https://www.tecton.ai/feast/).
-For another comparison, please see [here](https://mlops.community/learn/feature-store/).

 ### What are the performance/latency characteristics of Feast?

 Feast is designed to work at scale and support low latency online serving.
 See our [benchmark blog post](https://feast.dev/blog/feast-benchmarks/) for details.